OtavioBGoulart/OtavioBGoulart/README.md

 ## 👋 Hi there!
 I'm Otávio Goulart

 - 🚀 Student in a Full-Stack Web Development Bootcamp with <a href="https://www.driven.com.br">Driven Education</a>
-- 🧙‍♂️ I'm curious about technology and i love music
+- 🧙‍♂️ I'm curious about technology and I love music

 ## 🛠️ Skills & Tools